 November 28 & 29 ~ 10 to 4 pm daily

 One of the very best ways to see the beauty of the peninsula and to discover the many talents our creative members possess.
 Travel up and down the peninsula through Chinook, Ilwaco, Long Beach, along the bayside, Ocean Park and Surfside…the art you find as you journey will be as different as the villages you travel through.
-This year, an added location, the PAA Office in Long Beach (2 blocks north of Bolstad on Pacific) holds several PAA artists who are without private studios that can accommodate visitors, but don’t miss out on finding those tucked away private art studios too!
-It’s great to see where the artists actually do their work.
+PAA’s office in Long Beach may also hold a few artists and several new artist studios are planned for this year as well.
+It’s great to see where the artists actually create and have the chance to talk to them about their work.
 Most stops will be serving refreshments.
 This is a family friendly outing and the perfect way to start off holiday shopping…what’s better than something handcrafted or one-of-a-kind?

 Please take a look at 2013’s tour…we expect 2014 to be even better!

 The PAA tour map is copyrighted…use without written permission is prohibited.